taivokasper/opencopilot/README.md

 # Run the copilot
 copilot()
 ```
+See our docs on [Configuration](https://docs.opencopilot.dev/integrate/configuration) if you'd like to learn more about the configuration variables.

+### 3. Create a prompt template
-Make sure your custom prompt file exists: in `my_prompt.txt`, add the following:
+In the same directory create a text file, for example `my_prompt.txt`, add the following:

 ```txt
 Your are a Parrot Copilot.
 Your purpose is to repeat what the user says, but in a different wording.